CASSOCK: Viable Backdoor Attacks against DNN in The Wall of Source-Specific Backdoor Defences: Background and Related Work

 \subsection{Deep Neural Network}

-A DNN consists of a sequence of weights and functions, which can be abstracted as a function \textsf{F} mapping a n-dimensional input \textbf{x} into one of $M$ classes.
-The output \textbf{y} is a probability distribution over the $M$ classes.
-Specifically, the $y_{t}$ represents the probability that \textbf{x} belongs to class $t$.
-Accordingly, the output label of an input \textbf{x} is $y_{\rm max}$ with the highest probability.
-During training, a DNN collects training data $\mathbf{X_{train}}=\{\textbf{x}_{i}|\textbf{x}_{i}\in \textbf{R}^{n}\}_{i=1}^{\rm All}$ and ground-truth labels $\mathbf{Y_{train}}=\{y_{i}|y_{i}\in \textbf{R}^{m}\}_{i=1}^{All} $ to learn parameters through minimizing a loss function $L(\cdot)$ to fit the distribution of all samples and returning the parameters $\theta$ (weights and biases) of \textsf{F}.
-The training objective is expressed as Eq.~\ref{eq:DNNtrain}, optimizing $\theta$ with the stochastic gradient descent (SGD) algorithm aiming at minimizing the difference between predicted values and ground-truth values.
+A DNN consists of a sequence of weights and functions, which can be abstracted as a function \textsf{F} mapping a $n$-dimensional input \textbf{x} into one of $M$ classes.
+An output \textbf{y} is a probability distribution over the $M$ classes.
+Specifically, $y_{t}$ represents the probability that \textbf{x} belongs to class $t$ and the output label of \textbf{x} is $y_{\rm max}$ that has the highest probability.
+In the training phase, a DNN collects training data $\mathbf{X_{train}}=\{\textbf{x}_{i}|\textbf{x}_{i}\in \textbf{R}^{n}\}_{i=1}^{\rm N}$ and ground-truth labels $\mathbf{Y_{train}}=\{y_{i}|y_{i}\in \textbf{R}^{m}\}_{i=1}^{N} $ to learn parameters $\theta$ (e.g., weights) of \textsf{F} by minimizing a loss function $L(\cdot)$, with the aim of fitting the distribution of all the data.
+A training objective can be expressed as Eq.~\ref{eq:DNNtrain}, where it optimizes $\theta$ using the stochastic gradient descent (SGD) algorithm that minimizes the differences between predicted values by \textsf{F} and ground-truth values.